GUIDANCE FOR ACCE STUDENTS APPLYING FOR ACCE DTP PLACEMENT SUPPORT

 HEALTH AND SAFETY

-ACCE will check the details about the Placement provider given in the application form and will send to them to fill in a Health and Safety Employer vetting form.
-Each Placement provider is responsible for: Undertaking the necessary risk assessments, Health and safety checks, providing the necessary insurance cover or arranging for the students concerned to do so.
+ACCE will check the details of the Placement provider given in the application form and will send to them to fill in a Health and Safety Employer vetting form; this formmay vary between ACCE institutions.
+Each Placement provider is responsible for: Undertaking the necessary risk assessments; Health and safety checks; providing the necessary insurance cover or arranging for the students concerned to do so.

 By the end of your placement, you need to provide a detailed Placement Report about the project and achievements during your placement within three months of completing the placement.
 You are free to write the report as you see fit, but it should address the topics included below